Mohamed-Ziad/creiden-backend-task/README.md

-Sure, here's an example README file for an Express and MongoDB project written in Markdown:

-# Sample Express and MongoDB Project
+# Express and MongoDB Task

 This is a simple project built with Express and MongoDB.
-It allows users to create and edit blog posts, and view a list of all blog posts.
+It allows users to Register and Login, and view a list of all User, One User, Create, Update and Delete Users.

 ## Getting Started